-- Experiments can also be run through the Experiments menu which contains an up-to-date list of all the experiments present in the Designer panel. - If the Check button is disabled, Auto-Checking is activated so an event status is automatically updated every time the event is modified (see related option in the Reports section of Preferences panel).
+- Experiments can also be run through the Experiments menu which contains an up-to-date list of all the experiments present in the Designer panel. - If the Check button is disabled/grey out, Auto-Checking is activated so an event status is automatically updated every time the event is modified (see related option in the Preferences panel).